Disclaimers: See Part 1

 Questions floated through Ri's brain.
 If the Conqueror decided to go against the Delian League, it made sense she'd went to Corinth and joined with King Glaucus' army.
 But why did she betray him and take control of his castle, including all of Corinth after his demise?

 Knowing how the Conqueror has a disinclination for human bondage, she picked a different query, "Why did Krykus try to enslave the townspeople of Chalcidice?
 Did our Lord want slaves in the beginning?"

 "By the gods, no." He denoted.
 "Krykus was a fool.
 With the Conqueror gone in Siberia for almost two years, he created his own agenda and broke away from the original plan.
 He paid for it though."

 "You know what happened to him and his men, Ri?"

 "Not his men, but Krykus.
-Minya told me that they were going to sell us to Persians in Cirra.
-They'd sold many males and females, before Milady appeared from nowhere, like Death herself.
-I was hurt terribly and once she saw that Krykus was the person who had injured me, she broke his jaw, then both his ribs.
-Finally she crucified him, personally."
+Minya told me they were going to sell us to Persians in Cirra.
+They'd sold many males and females before Milady appeared out of nowhere like Death herself.
+I was hurt terribly, and once she'd distinguished that Krykus was the person who had injured me, she broke his jaw, then both his ribs.
+Finally, she crucified him personally."
 Ri recited the grisly tale.

 Ri shook her head.
 "She did?"

-The petite woman hugged the Chancellor.
+The trim woman hugged the Chancellor.
 "Thank you, Uncle.
 I needed to hear that."

-"I'm here for you, always." he squeezed her small frame lightly.
-"You broke the rules of our game, but I'm willing to let all those questions pass and give you your remaining two if you answer my last inquiry, truthfully."
+"I'm here for you always."
+He squeezed her small frame lightly.
+"You broke the rules of our game, but I'm willing to let all those queries pass and give you your remaining two if you respond to my last inquiry truthfully."